Preparing the database¶

 this field’s value differs from 0.

 up in the Frontend.
-Extbase respects that when it reads the values from
+Extbase uses this timestamp when it reads the record values from

-the database thus it creates the Domain Objects not before that
+the database so that it does not create the Domain Objects before that

 in the Frontend (i.e. when its hidden value got non-zero).
 As well as with